How to Pay Off $100k (and Even $200k) in Student Loans

 The programs aren’t quick fixes, however.
 With PSLF, you need to commit to working for a government or nonprofit organization for at least 10 years, and if you’re a teacher, it’s at least five years.
 Also, there’s a cap of $17,500 on the teacher loan forgiveness program (and only certain teachers qualify for that amount).

-How to pay off $100k in student loan debt the right way
+How to pay back $100k in student loans the right way

 While paying off your debt more quickly is nice, it could get in the way of other important financial goals, such as saving for retirement or paying off high-interest credit card debt.